adrienverge/yamllint/docs/configuration.rst

 YAML files extensions
 ---------------------

-To configure what yamllint should consider as YAML files, set ``yaml-files`` configuration option.
+To configure what yamllint should consider as YAML files when listing directories, set ``yaml-files`` configuration option.
 The default is:

 .. code-block:: yaml